On Tree of Life anniversary, US Jews say they feel more isolated

 Even before the Hamas attack, nearly 60% of Jewish college students said they’ve witnessed or experienced antisemitism this year, according to an Ipsos survey in September.

-Among professors, the war in Gaza has had a deep impact on personal and professional relationships, says Aram Sinnreich, chair of the Communications Studies division at American University in Washington.
+Among professors, the war in Gaza has had a deep impact on personal and professional relationships, says Aram Sinnreich, chair of the communications studies division at American University in Washington.

-Dr. Sinnreich condemns both the Hamas attacks against civilians and the Israeli bombing of civilians as “war crimes.”
+Dr. Sinnreich condemns both the Hamas attack against civilians and the Israeli bombing of civilians as “war crimes.”
 But such a position has put him and others in the crosshairs of those on both sides who would justify the violence and resulting casualties.

 “There is a widespread sense of betrayal among Jewish and Muslim leftists who believed themselves to be in the company of sensitive and sympathetic friends and colleagues, and found out only too late that they were viewed through this flattening and totalizing lens that equated them with the horrific actions of their ostensible tribe,” he says.